Henry of Blois

 Henry of Blois (c.
-1096 – 8 August 1171), often known as Henry of Winchester, was Abbot of Glastonbury Abbey from 1126, and Bishop of Winchester from 1129 to his death.
+1096 – 8 August 1171), often known as Henry of Winchester, was the abbot of Glastonbury Abbey from 1126 and bishop of Winchester from 1129 to his death.

-He was the son of Stephen II, Count of Blois and Adela of Normandy, a younger brother of Stephen, King of England, and a grandson of William the Conqueror.
+Henry was the son of Count Stephen-Henry of Blois and Adela of Normandy, a younger brother of Stephen, King of England, and a grandson of William the Conqueror.
 Henry was also a major patron of the arts, funding the Winchester Bible and the font in Winchester Cathedral.
 He founded the Hospital of St Cross and built much of Wolvesey Castle.

 Early life and education

-Henry was one of five sons of Stephen II, Count of Blois, by Adela of Normandy (daughter of William the Conqueror) and the younger brother of King Stephen.
-His birth date is uncertain, along with his siblings but he was the 4th or youngest son and he was most likely born at Blois c.1096, before his father left on the first crusade, or possibly c.1100, soon after his father's return.
-Henry's father died in 1102 while on crusade during the Second Battle of Ramla, leaving an estate with more than 350 castles and large properties in France including Chartres.
+Henry was one of five sons of Count Stephen-Henry of Blois and Adela, daughter of King William the Conqueror of England.
+His birth date is uncertain, along with his siblings but he was the fourth or youngest son and he was most likely born at Blois around 1096, before his father left on the First Crusade, or possibly around 1100, soon after his father's return.
+Henry's father died in 1102 during the Battle of Ramla, leaving an estate with more than 350 castles and large properties in France including Chartres.

 Henry was educated at Cluny and adhered to the principles of Cluniac reform, which included a sense of intellectual freedom and humanism, as well as a high standard of devotion and discipline.